Python APIs for Snowflake ML¶

 Specifying a Warehouse¶

-Many parts of Snowpark ML, for example training a model or running inference, run code in a Snowflake warehouse.
-These
+Many Snowflake ML features, for example model training or inference, run code in a Snowflake warehouse.
+These operations

-operations run in the warehouse specified by the session you use to connect.
-For example, if you create a session from a
+run in the warehouse specified by the session you use to connect.
+For example, if you create a session from a named

-named connection in your SnowSQL configuration file, you can specify a warehouse
+connection in your SnowSQL configuration file, you can specify a warehouse using the

 parameter in the named configuration.